gitlabhq/gitlabhq/doc/topics/autodevops/index.md

 pod.
 Therefore, if you update an application secret without changing any code then manually create a new pipeline, you will find that any running application pods will not have the updated secrets.
-In this case, you can either 1) push a code update to GitLab to force the Kubernetes Deployment to recreate pods; or 2) manually delete running pods to cause Kubernetes to create new pods with updated secrets.
+In this case, you can either push a code update to GitLab to force the Kubernetes Deployment to recreate pods or manually delete running pods to cause Kubernetes to create new pods with updated secrets.

 #### Advanced replica variables setup